edenreich/infrastructure/README.md

 ## Infrastructure

-The purpose of this project is to contain all the infrastructure I use in GitOps.
+The purpose of this project is to contain all the infrastructure in GitOps.

 ### Setup